hanxic/sql-interp/README.md

 # SQL Interpreter

 ## Overview
+Hello!
 We created an interpreter for the Structured Query Language (SQL) using functional goodness of the Haskell.
 Our project achieves a wide coverage of the available SQL commands which encompass the vast majority of common use cases.
 We hope this project will:

 * Expand accessibility to the SQL language to facilitate the query process for all users, especially beginner users: Compared to R (tidyverse) and Python (pandas), SQL has a more intuitive syntax.
 This project plans to leverage the intuitiveness of SQL syntax in implementing an easy-to-understand language for database queries.
 * Provide a query optimization library with property-based testing checks: The project will also provide a simple library that, given the abstract syntax tree of our language, can perform certain query optimization such as filtering and avoiding selecting unnecessary columns / rows to improve simple optimization.
 The optimization library is expected to be tested using QuickCheck.